UniversalDependencies/UD_Swedish-Talbanken/README.md

 - Abbreviations are treated as single words regardless of whether they contain spaces or not.

-The Swedish UD treebank contains the following tokens with spaces (all abbreviations):
+The Swedish-TP treebank contains the following tokens with spaces (all abbreviations):

 Bl a
 bl a